 Number of shares held:

 110,616 (0.832% of total membership, 1.277% of total regional membership)

 Paid-in capital subscription:

-Uzbekistan joined ADB in 1995.
+Uzbekistan joined the Asian Development Bank (ADB) in 1995.
 Today, emboldened by a new development strategy and a comprehensive reform agenda, the country is striving for a vibrant economy led by the private sector.

 Bibi-Khanym Mosque is a famous historical site in Samarkand, Uzbekistan.